 James Davis, Director of Innovation – Royal Free London NHS Foundation Trust

-Throughout the creation of the initial web-app and the evolution of the Lantern platform to support testing at a patient, administration and laboratory level, Conjure approached this project with the same customer-led design thinking process employed across all of their projects.
+Our customer-led design thinking process helped us understand and support testing at a patient, administration and laboratory level.
+Our ideas quickly evolved and iterated continuously to create the initial web-app and fuel the evolution of the Lantern platform.
 This allowed the rapid scoping, design and delivery of a secure and scalable system that remains simple and straight-forward to use.

 The service’s design was clinically led and focused, with Conjure co-developing the Lantern system in collaboration with RFL to ensure a system that was simple to operate from an organisation onboarding and daily operations point of view.